 The construction crew is an extended family, from Bali.
 They work seven days a week and camp out on the property in very modest conditions.
 They work incredibly hard and yet they do not complain.
-They require time to go back to their villages for ceremonies of various types, but otherwise they work reliably and formidably.
+They do require time to go back to their villages for ceremonies of various types, but otherwise they work reliably and formidably.

-Shelly and I decided that since phase I is complete and the concrete floor slabs are in place, we would treat the crew to food from the vendors at the beach.
+Shelly and I decided that since phase one is complete and the concrete floor slabs are in place, we would treat the crew to food from the vendors at the beach.
 On Sundays the locals come to relax and there’s a half-dozen or so food vendors to keep the crowds happy.

 The heartwarming moment for me was when they told me to stop spending money on them.
-At that point I has spent about 300,000 rupiah ($20 USD) on bakso (meatball and noodle soup), grilled corn, martabak (veggie mini-pancakes), drinks, etc. The crew knew I wouldn’t say no if they kept eating and drinking.
+At that point I had spent about 300,000 rupiah ($20 USD) on bakso (meatball and noodle soup), grilled corn, martabak (veggie mini-pancakes), drinks, etc. The crew knew I wouldn’t say no if they kept eating and drinking.
 But they didn’t want to overdo it.